 |Courtesy of www.FridaKahlo.org|

 This portrait depicts Luther Burbank, the horticulturist who is famous for growing unusual vegetable and fruit hybrids.
-In this portrait Burbank is shown as a hybrid with half as man and the other half as tree.
-It shows Burbank was holding a plant without root which is obvious one of his hybrid and himself was planted.
-His lower lets are displayed as tree trunks and the roots are fed by his own copse.
-This painting is the first painting shows Frida's favorite theme: "the fertilization of life by death".
-Burbank was buried under a tree of his California home after he died in 1926 and i's just a metaphor of it.
+In this portrait, Burbank is shown as a hybrid with half a man and the other half as tree.
+It shows Burbank was holding a plant without root which is the obvious one of his hybrid and himself was planted.
+His lower legs are displayed as tree trunks and the roots are fed by his own copse.
+This painting is the first painting that shows Frida's favorite theme: "the fertilization of life by death".
+Burbank was buried under a tree of his California home after he died in 1926 and it's just a metaphor of it.